School Counseling (Post-Master Graduate Certificate)

 - Strong candidates will be invited to interview.

 - Complete a personal interview with representatives of the profession, advanced students in the program and the counseling faculty.
-An interview is required and is held in late February or early March.
+An interview is required and is held in mid to late March.

 - For specific interview dates and an appointment, contact the departmental secretary.
 If attendance at an interview is totally impractical, the graduate director may designate an alternate method.